OpenFuturePlatform/open-api-docs/docs/OPEN-API.md

 Attribute | Type    | Description
 --------- |---------|-----------
-encryptedData | String  | Private key encrypted with OPEN SDK masterPassword | String  | The password which private keys will be decrypted with metadata | Object  | Additional information represented as a map timestamp | String  | Current timestamp of client uniqueId | String  | Unique identifier which associated with new generated addresses webhook | String  | Where to send notifications about new incoming transactions
+encryptedData | String  | Private key encrypted with OPEN SDK metadata | Object  | Additional information represented as a map

 ## Errors